Ogoa/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Task 2
 This program contains a function that locates a character in a string; it behaves in a similar way to the strchr() function provided in the standard library.
 It returns a pointer to the first occurrence of the character found in the given string, or a NULL if it is not found.

+3-strspn.c
+Task 3
+This program contains a function that gets the length of a prefix substring; it behaves in a similar way to the strspn() function provided in the standard library.
+It returns the number of bytes in the initial segment of a string that is composed only of bytes from a character set.